-Responsible investing commitments by the University include the following:
+Responsible investing commitments and actions by the University include the following:

-- Signatory to the Investing to Address Climate Change: A Charter for Canadian Universities in 2020, whereby signatories adopt a responsible investing framework in line with recognized standards such as the UN-supported Principles of Responsible Investment (UN PRI) to guide investment decision-making. - Signatory and committed to the United Nations Principles for Responsible Investing (UN PRI).
-The University is ranked well above the median and its peers in this leading global survey. - Signatory to the Montréal Carbon Pledge.
+- Signatory to the Investing to Address Climate Change: A Charter for Canadian Universities in 2020, whereby signatories adopt a responsible investing framework in line with recognized standards such as the UN-supported Principles for Responsible Investment (UN PRI) to guide investment decision-making. - Signatory and committed to the United Nations Principles for Responsible Investment (UN PRI).
+The University is ranked in the median range of all respondents and is aligned with its peers in this leading global survey. - Signatory to the Montréal Carbon Pledge.
 The University of Ottawa was the first university in Canada, and only the second in the world, to sign. - Committed to regular progress reports outlining its efforts to address global warming.